 The parking area is gravel with grass on both sides and a view of the lake.
 There is a picnic table and fire ring at our site, BH-05.
 We especially enjoyed the large tree at our site that provided shade throughout the day.

 There are two dump stations at the park.
 One closer to the campsites and one by the check-in office.
 On Sunday around check out time, there was a huge line of campers at the dump station.
 On Monday, we were the only RV there.

-Had we known about the cabins, our extended family could have stayed at the campground with us instead of at a hotel out in Akron.
+Had we known about the cabins, our extended family could have stayed at the campground with us instead of at a hotel in Akron, Ohio.